Dairy Free Ricotta Cheese Substitute

 What Makes This Recipe Great

 To make dairy-free ricotta, you typically need blanched whole almonds, but I didn’t have any on hand.
-As I was thinking about it, I realized that almond flour is exactly that, super fine blanched whole almonds!
+As I was thinking about it, I realized that almond flour is exactly that: super fine blanched whole almonds!

 So, making it even easier for you, I have created the yummiest dairy-free ricotta cheese recipe using the almond flour you probably already have in your pantry!
 Add in just a few more ingredients, blend them up, and that’s it!
+The most excellent substitute for this favorite creamy Italian cheese

 Recipe Highlights